 Funded by the U.S. Department of State, the YES program was established by the U.S. Congress in 2003 to improve understanding between countries with significant Muslim populations and the United States.
 YES students serve as “youth ambassadors” of their home country, forming a cultural bridge of understanding by forming lasting relationships with their host families and communities.

-After their year in the United States, YES alumni can look forward to participating in the active Lebanese YES alumni network.
+After their year in the United States, YES alumni can look forward to participating in the active Jordanian YES alumni network.

-Have an overall grade of at least "B+” (85%) in English for the past two years
+- Have an overall grade of at least "B" (80%) without failing grades and a cumulative grade of "B+" (85%) or better in English for the past three years.

 HOW TO APPLY